cea-hpc/modules/doc/source/diff_v3_v4.rst

 Regarding missing features, this document only lists their name or the command line argument related to them.
 Please refer to the :ref:`module(1)` and the :ref:`modulefile(4)` man pages of the compatibility or main version to learn the details about these features.

+Last but not least, the numerous bugs or limitations spotted on Modules ``3.2`` across the years have been fixed in Modules ``4.0``.
+The list of reported issues that have been solved are available on `the project code forge <https://github.com/cea-hpc/modules/milestone/1?closed=1>`_.

 Features missing or with different behavior than compatibility version
 ----------------------------------------------------------------------